 A far cry from the terrible reputation they had in the eighties and early nineties.
 No matter what size model you go for, the reliability scores are impressive.

 Our pick is the Skoda Octavia Estate, which combines reliability with car of the year awards.
 For added quality, go for the diesel version.

 The emissions scandal has somewhat tainted the reputation of this massive car company.
 But if you ignore the hubbub (which the company has taken great steps to repair), then you have that old favourite to look forward to – efficient German engineering.

 Back to Japan for the last two companies on the list, and we head to the world of high-end quality with Lexus.
 If you want a reliable executive car, then you can’t go wrong with Lexus, in particular the IS.

-And to ensure your car is up to our high standards, we will carry out a free RAC 82-Point Approved Vehicle Check, and a HPI Vehicle Check - so you can be sure there are no nasty surprises waiting around the corner.
-Browse our best car deals for inspiration, or check your eligibility through our simple no-obligation application form to speak to one of our friendly advisors.
+And to ensure your car is up to our high standards, our fully qualified mechanics will carry out a free RAC 82-Point Approved Vehicle Check, and a HPI Vehicle Check - so you can be sure your car is 100% roadworthy.

 As part of our Find, Fund and Deliver service, we’ll even deliver your car to your doorstep – free of charge.